Xiphurn/Downloads_Folder_Organizer/README.md

 ### Removing Duplicates and Cleaning Names

 - **Remove Duplicate Files**: After sorting, the script removes duplicates within each folder using their MD5 hashes.
+  - You can choose whether you want to delete duplicates or not by changing the `want_to_remove_duplicates` variable to `True` or `False` in `main`.
+As       removing duplicates is the slowest part of the process, this saves time.

+  - In the `remove_duplicates(folder_path)` function, you can also select the folders where you don't want duplicates to be removed.

 - **Rename and Clean File Names**: Files are renamed to ensure uniqueness and to follow a standardized naming convention, eliminating numbers added for previous naming conflicts.